wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 # Compose extensions (preview)

 >**Important:** Compose extensions are available only in [Public Developer Preview](publicpreview.md).
-Additionally, many features in this document are under construction and are subject to change.
+Many details in this document are subject to change.
 >
 >**Note:** The term "compose extensions" is provisional and might change.
 Until this feature is complete, we recommend not using the term in any customer-facing UI or communications.